srikanthbpai/srikanthbpai.github.io/_teaching/Stochastic Processes.md

 Poisson processes and theorems related to waiting times under various conditions.
 Thinning and superposition properties of Poisson processes.

-Continuous time markov chains: Chapman-Kolmogorov.
+Continuous time Markov chains: Chapman-Kolmogorov.
 Rate transition matrix along with Kolmogorov backward/forward differential equations.
 ODE approach to CTMC and matrix exponentials.
-Idea of pure jump regular CTMC data decomposed into sojourn times and an embedded DTMC.
 Poisson process as a CTMC.
 Birth-Death processes.

-Wigner process and intro to Brownian motion.
+Wiener process and intro to Brownian motion.
 ## Course Objectives

-The basic objective of the course is to expose undergraduates to random processes and probability theory techniques used to analyse such processes.
-Since most phenomenon in economics and finance are studied over time, the course is designed to enable the students identify crucial properties of a stochastic process and compute relevant quantities.
+The fundamental objective of the course is to expose undergraduates to random processes and probability theory techniques used to analyse such processes.
+Since most phenomena in economics and finance are studied over time, the course is designed to enable the students to identify crucial properties of a stochastic process and compute relevant quantities.

 ## References
 - Sheldon M. Ross; ["Introduction to Probability Models"](https://www.google.co.in/books/edition/Introduction_to_Probability_Models/1uxBwhAb_zYC?hl=en&gbpv=0), Academic Press, Ninth Edition, 2007.